apache/spark/docs/sql-programming-guide.md

 # Register this DataFrame as a table.
 createOrReplaceTempView(people, "people")

-# SQL statements can be run by using the sql methods provided by `spark`.
+# SQL statements can be run by using the sql methods.
 teenagers <- sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")
 {% endhighlight %}
 </div>